-In this tutorial we will show you how to install Visual Studio Code on Ubuntu 20.04 LTS.
+In this tutorial, we will show you how to install Visual Studio Code on Ubuntu 20.04 LTS.
 For those of you who didn’t know, Visual Studio Code is a free cross-platform source-code editor developed by Microsoft for Windows, Linux, and macOS.
 It supports debugging, embedded Git control, syntax highlighting, code completion and refactoring, and snippets.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Visual Studio Code on Ubuntu 20.04 LTS Focal Fossa

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 - Method 1.
 Installing Visual Studio Code using Snap package.

 - Method 2.
-Installing Visual Studio Code using apt command.
+Installing Visual Studio Code using

 First, import the Microsoft GPG key:

-wget -qhttps://packages.microsoft.com/keys/microsoft.asc -O- | sudo apt-key add -
+wget -q https://packages.microsoft.com/keys/microsoft.asc -O- | sudo apt-key add -

 Next, enable the Visual Studio Code repository:

 sudo add-apt-repository "deb [arch=amd64] https://packages.microsoft.com/repos/vscode stable main"

 Now that VS Code is installed on your Ubuntu system, In the Activities search bar type “Visual Studio Code” and click on the icon to launch the application or copy & paste the below command on your Terminal and execute it:

-Congratulation’s!
+Congratulations!
 You have successfully installed Visual Studio Code.
 Thanks for using this tutorial for installing Visual Studio Code on Ubuntu 20.04 LTS (Focal Fossa) system.
 For additional help or useful information, we recommend you to check the official Visual Studio Code website.